Crosstalk-mitigated microelectronic control for optically-active spins: Introduction

 In this work, we present a new design for site-defined control with silicon microelectronics, prototyping with foundry Application-Specific Integrated Circuits (ASIC) and nitrogen-vacancy centres in diamonds (NVs).
 NVs are well-characterised spin qubits with optical interfaces \cite{pompili2021realization, abobeih2022fault, bian2021nanoscale}.
 Moreover, the room-temperature operation of NV spin systems and point-like localisation makes them ideal prototypes for testing large-scale control architectures in the gigahertz regime.

-By exploiting the complexity of microelectronics, we introduce a dual-loop transducer which effectively isolates single control sites at sub-$\SI{100}{\micro\meter}$ qubit packing densities.
+The complexity of microelectronics allows fabricable quantum control systems at sub-mm scale \cite{kim2019cmos}, as compared to macroscale metallisation typically realised with printec circuit boards \cite{yang2019microstrip}.
+We introduce a dual-loop transducer ASIC design which effectively isolates single control sites at sub-$\SI{100}{\micro\meter}$ qubit packing densities.
 Our result illustrates the possibility of scalable control for spins individually and simultaneously in a compact device.
 The scheme is scalable and paves the way for further combination with active microelectronics and integrated optics.

-\subsection{Active crosstalk cancellation}
+\section{Active crosstalk cancellation}

-Spin-based quantum systems are commonly electrically driven by a close metallic structure to ensure efficient manipulation.
-However, for optically-active spins, this structureshould be located at least several optical wavelengths away from the spin, to prevent optical scattering and loss in the photonic channel.
-Therefore, there is a trade-off between the deliverable field at the spin and the need to reduce optical loss.
-To account for this, we introduce a circular loop geometry (in Fig.\ref{fig1}a) for dedicated spin control of each site.
+Spin-based quantum systems are commonly electrically driven by a close metallic structure to ensure efficient and localised manipulation.
+However, for optically-active spins, this structure should be located at least several optical wavelengths away from the spin, to prevent optical scattering and loss in the photonic channel.
+Therefore, there is a trade-off between the deliverable localised field at the spin and the need to reduce optical loss by keeping the metallic structure at some distance from the dipole-like emission.
+To account for this, we introduce a square loop geometry (in Fig. \ref{fig1}a) for dedicated spin control of each site.
 This maximises the area into which photonic structures can be introduced, whilst also maximising the contact area of the driving transducer for a concentrated and directed field.